HbA1c Overview for Health Professionals

-HbA1c reflects the average of glycaemic control over 3-4 months, but as the half-life of albumin is much shorter than that of haemoglobin (about 20 days), fructosamine can detect changes in blood glucose control within a few weeks.
+HbA1c reflects the average of glycaemic control over 3-4 months.
+But because the half-life of albumin is much shorter than haemoglobin (about 20 days), fructosamine can detect changes in blood glucose control within a few weeks.

-The term fructosamine comes from the 5-atom ring that is formed when the serum proteins are glycated.
+The term fructosamine comes from the 5-atom ring that forms when glycation occurs in the serum proteins.
 Although it appears similar in structure to fructose, fructosamine is not related to fructose or fructose metabolism at all.

-Fructosamine testing is not used all that often in clinical practice, HbA1c and blood glucose monitoring are preferred.
-However, when a narrow time frame is required or when the HbA1c results are unreliable, it is possible to test the fructosamine level instead.
+Fructosamine testing is not common in clinical practice.
+As a result, HbA1c and blood glucose monitoring are preferred.
+However, when there is a narrow time frame or if HbA1c results are unreliable, fructosamine testing can be done instead.

-It is important to note that reductions in serum albumin will lower the serum fructosamine level and fructosamine, similar to how HbA1c is affected, in those with CKD.
+It is important to note that reductions in serum albumin will lower the serum fructosamine level and fructosamine.
+This is similar to how HbA1c is affected in those with CKD.

-Maintaining glucose levels within the target range has been proven to reduce the risk of the development (and the progression) of complications in both people with type 1 and type 2 diabetes.
+Maintaining glucose levels within the target range reduces the risk of the development (and the progression) of diabetes-related complications.
+This is in both people with type 1 and type 2 diabetes.
 The Australian Diabetes Society recommends a general target HbA1c of ≤7.0% for most patients.
-HbA1c targets however, need to be individualised to a tighter or lesser degree, with a recommended target HbA1c level of ≤6.0% in some people, or up to ≤8.0% in others.
+However, HbA1c targets should be individualised to a tighter or lesser degree.
+With a recommended target HbA1c level of ≤6.0% in some people, or up to ≤8.0% in others.